AntonioND/libdsf/readme.md

 Important: Your source code files (or text data files) need to be encoded as UTF-8.

+Note: If the replacement character � (`U+FFFD`) codepoint is included in the font, it will be used to print missing characters in the font, or when the UTF-8 string has encoding errors.

 ## 2. Install

 Simply run this to build and install the library in your BlocksDS environment: